Announcing limited-time price promotion for i3en.metal hosts

 No. Because eDRS is throttled, it's not designed for very sudden load spikes such as caused by a DR event.
 In this case, you should script the host addition process as part of your DR runbook.
 After the DR workload is started, you can rely on eDRS to maintain the correct number of hosts in your cluster.

 No. Because eDRS can increase your bill by adding hosts to your cluster, it is off by default.
 You can use the VMware Cloud UI or API to turn this feature on.

 When you enable eDRS, you do so per cluster.

-VMware Cloud on AWS GovCloud (US) includes VMware’s vSAN storage technology that provides a single name space shared datastore (vSAN datastore) comprised of the storage residing in the I3.metal hosts that make up the SDDC.
+VMware Cloud on AWS GovCloud (US) includes VMware’s vSAN storage technology that provides a single namespace shared datastore (vSAN datastore) comprised of the storage residing in the host instance type that makes up the SDDC.

-No. With i3.metal hosts you will have to add hosts to increase your storage capacity.
+No. vSAN uses storage residing in the host to provide data store.
+You will have to add hosts to increase your storage capacity.

 Yes.
 You have the flexibility to create specific policies catering to your application needs, including RAID levels, checksum, object space reservation, and IOPS limit.
 You can apply these policies at the individual vdisk level, or you can choose the default vSAN Datastore policy for simplicity.